rahulkrishy/CPT_Github/README.md

 When the work is complete, a branch can be merged with the main project.
 You can even switch between branches and work on different projects without them interfering with each other.)

 " git branch " - List all of the branches in your repository.
 " git checkout -b <branch> " - Create a new branch called ＜branch＞ " git checkout <branch> " - Switch between branches ＜branch＞

-// newBranch
+// newBranch edits